AbdulrahmanFiala/Tayeb-Mainnet/TESTING.md

 ## 5. XCM Flow Checks

-For cross-chain regression tests:
+For cross-chain regression tests on mainnet:
-1. Deploy the contracts on Moonbeam (or fork using Chopsticks).
+1. Deploy the contracts on Moonbeam.
 2. Use `scripts/xcm/initiate-remote-swap.ts` to trigger a round-trip swap.
-3. Monitor `logs/chopsticks.log` or Subscan to ensure the XCM message sequence succeeds.
+3. Monitor Moonscan / Hydration Subscan to ensure the XCM message sequence succeeds.

 ## 6. CI Recommendations